s-ayush2903/s-ayush2903.github.io/_posts/2021-07-12-gitlab-android-ci.md

   - wget --quiet --output-document=$ANDROID_HOME/cmdline-tools.zip https://dl.google.com/android/repository/commandlinetools-linux-${ANDROID_SDK_TOOLS}_latest.zip # here
 ```

-* If you are much concerned about that download progress or want to see how it goes, then you can simply get its output collected in a file that you can download as artifacts from GitLab CI.
+* If you are much concerned about that download progress or want to see how it goes, then you can simply get its output collected in a file that you can download as artifacts from GitLab CI(a big thanks to [Milan](https://petabyte.dev/) for helping me out in uploading artifacts to GitLab :pray:).
 Consider this patch:

 ``` yml